Ed Cline Faculty Development Awards

 Application guidelines are provided below, along with a link to an example of a successful proposal.
 Awards are made once a year.
 Previous award recipients may not apply the first year after their award but may apply again after two years.

 I. Title page: Please format the title page to include the following information:

 II.
 Proposal format (see example):Provide a summary of the project and requested budget information, not to exceed 2 double-spaced pages (use normal formatting for margins and font size and style).
 Remember that your proposal will be read by a diverse group of faculty, most of whom will have no background in your field.
 Therefore, please submit a clearly written statement that keeps jargon and acronyms to a minimum.
 Your narrative should include the following items:

 Provide an up-to-date curriculum vita (2-pages maximum, but not your annual mini-vita) that lists recent publications/creative activities.
 If you have received this award in the past, you must include a copy of your most recent final Report of Activity (see below).

 IV.
 Report of activity:

 Within two months of completing your project, you should submit a one-page report of the activity undertaken to the Faculty Senate office, with a copy to your chair/director.
 Failure to submit this report within this time period will prevent consideration of your application for future awards.

-Please submit your proposal electronically to the Faculty Senate office at email@example.com by February 1, 2013.
-You may scan the title page with signatures and send it electronically or mail a paper copy to Jacobson 206.
+Please submit your proposal electronically to the Faculty Senate office at email@example.com by Monday, February 3, 2014.
+You may scan the title page with signatures and send it electronically or mail a paper copy to Jacobson Hall, Room 206.